BrauchiLab · UACh Instituto de Fisiología · Valdivia, Chile

 Intracellular Ion Channels

 Beyond the plasma membrane — we explore ion channels in lysosomes, the ER, and other organelles.
-We develop optical sensors to image organellar membrane potentials in living cells in real time.
+We develop optical sensors to image organellar membrane potentials in living cells in real time in an attempt to unveil basic principles of organellar functional entanglement

 Organelles Lysosomes ER Optical Sensors